- Provide exceptional customer service to other staff, owners, or guests throughout the work day.

 - Adhere strictly to rules regarding health and safety and be aware of any company-related practices.

-- Must be available to work weekends, evenings and holidays.
+- Must be available to work weekends and holidays.

 - Must have valid driver’s license and reliable transportation.

 - Must be able to carry vacuum and supplies up/down flights of stairs and capable of moving small furniture.